ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 The file share is deleted in background.
 Confirm the deletion by trying to view the mount target information.
 If you get _404 Not Found_ error, the mount target is successfully deleted.

-## Mounting and unmounting a file share from a virtual server instance
+## Mount and Unmount File Share from a virtual server instance
 {: #fs-mount-unmount-vsi}

-To mount a file share to a virtual server instance, [locate the share mount path information](/docs/vpc?topic=vpc-file-storage-view#fs-get-target-api).
+To mount a file share to a virtual server instance, [locate the share mount path information](vpc?topic=vpc-file-storage-view#fs-get-target-api).
 The mount path is created when you created mount target for a file share.
 See the following information for mounting on these Linux operating systems.
 Other Linux distributions follow similar procedures.

 * [Mounting file shares on Red Hat Linux](/docs/vpc?topic=vpc-file-storage-vpc-mount-RHEL)
 * [Mounting file shares in CentOS](/docs/vpc?topic=vpc-file-storage-mount-centos)
 * [Mounting file shares on Ubuntu](/docs/vpc?topic=vpc-file-storage-vpc-mount-ubuntu)

+## File storage data eradication
+{: #file-storage-data-eradication}

+When you delete a file share, that data immediately becomes inaccessible.
+All pointers to the data on the physical disk are removed.
+If you later create a new file share in the same or another account, a new set of pointers is assigned.
+The account can't access any data that was on the physical storage because those pointers are deleted.
+When new data is written to the disk, any inaccessible data from the deleted file storage is overwritten.

+IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten and eradicated.
+When you delete a file share, those blocks must be overwritten before that file storage is made available again, either to you or to another customer.

+Further, when IBM decomissions a physical drive, the drive is destroyed prior to disposal.
+Decomissioned physical drives are unusable and any data on them is completely inaccessible.

-## IAM roles for creating and managing file shares
+## IAM Roles for creating and managing file shares
 {: #file-storage-vpc-iam}

 File Storage for VPC service require IAM permissions for role-based access control.
-The following table describes IAM roles and how they pertain to snapshots actions.
+Table 1 describes these roles are they pertain to snapshots actions.

 | VPC File Storage action | IAM role |
 |-----------------|----------|